Veganism and Health

 It’s also healthy, economical, and often pretty fun to learn how to cook without animal products.
 Trying out different grains, plant-based proteins, and fresh produce is simple once you’ve armed yourself with a good grocery list and a few simple recipes.
 But you certainly don’t need to be a great cook to enjoy vegan food at home!
 If you’re not familiar with them yet, you will likely be seriously impressed by exactly how many products are out there that provide delicious and animal-free alternatives to your old favourite foods.
 Everything from ice cream (So Delicious Coconut milk ice cream – probably better than Hӓagen Dazs!) to ‘chicken’ fingers (Gardein brand are vegan and amazing) to Yves Ground Round, which is preferred to ground beef even by many meat lovers (it’s perfect in spaghetti sauces and casserole dishes) can be found at most supermarkets.

-On the same topic, see “Campus food hacks for vegetarians” on The Queen’s Journal.
+On the same topic, see Queen’s Hospitality Services’s page on vegan options on campus and “Campus food hacks for vegetarians” on The Queen’s Journal.

 Whatever your favourite foods and cooking preferences are, you’re bound to find everything you need from the great selection of recipes, advice, inspiration, and opportunities for discussion in the online vegan community.
 Here are a few excellent resources to get you started: